 The Center is pleased to announce the following additions to our diverse team of highly-trained doctors.
 Each brings valuable skills and specific expertise to the team that will help keep pace with Central Oregon’s continued growth.

-Anthony DiGirolamo, DO will join our physical medicine and rehabilitation team in August 2018.
+Anthony DiGirolamo, DO joined our physical medicine and rehabilitation team in August 2018.
 Fellowship trained in pain medicine at the University of California, Davis, he brings extensive knowledge of advanced interventional procedures for chronic pain with a multi-disciplinary approach.
 His background also includes sports medicine management of musculoskeletal injuries, electrodiagnostic training, pediatric rehabilitation, trauma rehabilitation, stroke, and neuromuscular diseases.
 He completed his medical education at Philadelphia College of Osteopathic Medicine and completed his physical medicine and rehabilitation residency at University of Washington in Seattle.
 During his residency, Dr. DiGirolamo established a sole-proprietorship practice in OMM/NMM (osteopathic manipulative medicine/neuromusculoskeletal medicine) consultation and treatment.
 He has volunteered as medical team captain for the Seattle Marathon, University of Washington Sports Medicine, and provided medical support for participants in an international wheelchair rugby tournament (Seattle Slam).
 He enjoys water and mountain sports, live music, and camping adventures with his family.

-David Holt, MD is an orthopedic surgeon specializing in hand and upper extremity injuries and conditions that will join our team in September 2018.
+David Holt, MD is an orthopedic surgeon specializing in hand and upper extremity injuries and conditions that joined our team in September 2018.
 After practicing in Knoxville, Tennessee, for three years, he decided to move with his family to the Northwest.
 Dr. Holt completed his hand and upper extremity fellowship with Dr. Paul Dell at University of Florida in Gainesville.
 He earned his medical degree at University of Tennessee Health Science Center and did his residency at University of Utah in Salt Lake City.
 He enjoys spending time with his family, skiing, running, and biking.